New Music Video for Blight

 Filmed on location in Greensboro, Alabama, director Reagan Wells takes the viewer on a trip into the county seat of Hale County, where antebellum mansions are juxtaposed against the shacks next door, and parterre gardens battle encroaching kudzu.
 "We wanted all the locations to feel weathered and lived in, each one suggesting a different world of memories that Tim could explore with his song."
 Most visually striking is Higgins entrance into frame in the unrestored Greensboro Opera House, circa 1903, and left untouched since the 1940s; "It was important to me to showcase the historic structures of a region I care so much about - and to celebrate the attention to craftsmanship and the ability for even impoverished areas to recognize the importance of saving buildings that otherwise would face the wrecking ball like my home did," Higgins says.
 While restoration efforts are underway there, the video also showcases the interior of an 1840 Greek Revival mansion and its gardens, and Auburn Rural Studio’s Lions Park Playscape, a maze of 55-gallon drums.

-Higgins currently resides in Nashville with his partner, textile artist Aaron Sanders Head.
-BLIGHT, his debut solo record, is to be released in Winter 2018.
+Higgins currently splits his time between Nashville, Tennessee, and Greensboro, Alabama, with his partner, textile artist Aaron Sanders Head.
+BLIGHT, his debut solo record, is to be released in 2019.